Common Questions Concerning Egg Donation

 Can I use a friend to donate an egg?

 If she fits all of the necessary criteria, yes, you may use a friend as a donor.
 However, you have to be extremely careful in these situations, as there is no guarantee that everything will go according to plan.
-It can cost a lot of time and money if a problem arises, and it will create tension between the two of you.
-Your friendship will never be the same.
-You need to make sure that you have a clear agreement spelling out risks and responsibilities for each person before proceeding.
+It can cost a lot of time and money to screen your prospective donor even if she fails to qualify, and it could possibly create tension between the two of you.
+Your friendship may never be the same.
+You need to make sure that you have a clear agreement in place that spells out risks and responsibilities for each person before proceeding if she does qualify.

 I have very specific requests for my egg donor.
-Can you help me meet these criteria?
+Will I be able to meet these criteria?

-We will do our best.
+We will do our best to help you find a source for your egg donor that can meet your criteria.
 The more specific that you get, the more difficult it will be to find a perfect match.
 Some egg donors just do not fit into super-specific categories.
-However, we listen to your requests, and then try to match you with the donor who we feel is best for you.
+However, we listen to your requests, and then try to match you with the source we believe is best for you.
 There are many options that will be available to you, and we can help you determine what you feel is more important in your situation.

 Will I have to travel for treatment?

 Possibly.
 Many of the treatments can be provided at a local fertility clinic, whether you are in Minnesota or elsewhere.
-In some circumstances, we may recommend clinics located in Canada to receive treatment because of the positive fertility races associated with those clinics.
+In some circumstances, you may elect to use clinics located in other state to receive treatment because of the positive success rates associated with those clinics.
 We can review this more when you schedule your consultation.

 What do I need to do to protect the future of my family if I opt for an egg donor?